shahrukh244/jenkins_Test_App/README.txt

-# To Create Jenkins Pipeline Use 'Jenkinsfile' File.
+# To Create Jenkins Pipeline Use 'jenkinsfile.groovy' File.
 # Create Jenkins Pipeline
 # Copy And Past 'Jenkinsfile' Script Into Jenkins Pipeline Script.